 So here’s your answer for Super Simple Instant Pot Cauliflower Rice.
 It will turn out perfectly every single time.
 All you have to do is cut your cauliflower into consistent pieces and be careful not to overcook it in the Instant Pot.
-You do have to really follow the prep instructions carefully.
+You do have to really follow the prep instructions carefully for it to turn out just right in the end and if you do, you’ll be rewarded with fabulous cauliflower rice with very little effort!.

 The issue?
-The IP is going to cook based on the density, volume and amount.
+The Instant Pot is going to cook based on the density, volume and amount.
 The short cook time that cauliflower needs doesn’t allow much room for error.
-It has to be cooked enough to mash into “rice” but not cooked so long it’s going to be too soft or soggy.
-And it has to be cut right to be consistent.
+And that cauliflower has to be cooked enough to mash into “rice” but not cooked so long it’s going to be too soft, soggy or spongy because it won’t mash well then either.
+So not only does the cauliflower have to be cooked right to cook all the florets in the Instant Pot the same, each individual floret from end to end has to be the same, too.

-Precision Cutting is the Key to Instant Pot Cauliflower Rice:
+Precision Cutting is the Key to Instant Pot Cauliflower Rice Mash in Pan:

-In order to get a perfectly cooked cauliflower that can be mashed to pieces in the pan (without turning to mush) you’ve gotta be pretty precise in the cutting and follow the weight, size, and timing in the directions to the letter.
-It doesn’t take long to do, it just has to be done right.
+In order to get a perfectly cooked cauliflower that can be mashed to rice-like pieces in the pan (without turning to mush), you’ve gotta be pretty precise in the cutting and follow the weight, size, and timing in the directions to the letter.
+It doesn’t take long to do.
+It’s not hard to do.
+It just has to be done “just right” to work out right.

-A kitchen scale is a near must, but a good eye for estimating might get you by.
+For this recipe, you’ll need a pound of cauliflower florets.
+A kitchen scale is a near must, but a good eye for estimating might get you by, especially if you know about how much your cauliflower weighted in the first place.
 Oh, and you’re going to have to count!
 I’ll explain, below.

-What you’re going to get for that careful prep is going to be marvelous!
+What you’re going to get for that careful prep and bit of attention is going to be marvelous!
 And take just minutes.
-And it’s so simple, I can guarantee you’ll be eating delicious, healthy Instant Pot Cauliflower Rice a LOT more often.
+And it’s so simple, I can guarantee you’ll be eating delicious, healthy Instant Pot Cauliflower Rice a LOT more often once you get this recipe down.

 Instant Pot Cauliflower Rice